 What should you do if you doubt an interpreter's skills?

 Sometimes it is appropriate to call a halt to the appointment, sometimes it is enough just to raise your concerns at a debrief.
-We'll help you act with confidence.
+Our training will help you act with confidence.

 What else do you need to know?